VDai1999/ConcertTicketSale/README.md

-# Predicting Music Artists' Concert Sales  using YouTube and Spotify Data
+# Predicting Music Artists' Concert Sales Using YouTube and Spotify Data

 Our group aims at analyzing and predicting music artists' concert sales by using data from different sources like